srobo/runbook/docs/teams/mentoring.md

 [separate documentation][mentor-guidance] on how to ask those questions for those who have not mentored before.
 This may include suggesting ways for the team to think about a problem so that they better solve it themselves.
+A regular mentor will also build rapport with the team and act as someone to bounce ideas off that has context on the team's robot while also being outside the team enough to provide a slightly different perspective.

 _Helping solve specific issues_: